 But if men can (for the most part) avoid the societal guilt that comes with working away from their children, leaving the house a mess, or ordering dinner because they didn’t have the time – then you can too tired mum.

 Be realistic about what you can achieve in a day – some days you have dinner on the table and the children in bed and others you wear your pyjamas all day – it’s called balance.

 Prioritise Time for Yourself Tired Mum

 Try reaching out to those closest to you

 There’s no shame in telling your partner or your parents that you need help.
 Many grandparents jump at the idea of more time with their grandchildren while you have much-needed time for yourself.

 Get help around the house

 Is the laundry getting away from you?
 Or you can’t stand the idea of scrubbing the bathroom floor again?
 Luckily in the digital age we have a huge variety of affordable help right behind our touch screens.
 Sites like Airtasker allow you to find help at an affordable price.
 Another person folding the laundry leaves your hands free for a game of peek-a-boo or a cup of coffee.

 Early childhood education is not only proven to set children up for success later in life, but it is also a great way for parents to recapture their ‘me’ time.
 While your children are learning and playing with their peers you have the chance to give back to yourself.

-If you’ve been tossing up about childcare, then register your interest here for the MindChamps Tour Day.
+If you’ve been tossing up about childcare, then register your interest here.
 Come and see the difference that over three decades of research makes to your children’s education.
 Not to mention the difference it can make to you.
 At MindChamps we are here for families as much as we are for children.